GregTheMadMonk/tnl-noa/Documentation/Tutorials/Solvers/Linear/tutorial_Linear_solvers.md

 \includelineno Solvers/Linear/IterativeLinearSolverWithPreconditionerExample.cpp

 In this example, we solve the same problem as in all other examples in this section.
 The only differences concerning the preconditioner happen on the lines (68-72).
 Similar to the matrix of the linear system, the preconditioner is passed to the solver by the means of  smart shared pointer (\ref std::shared_ptr).
 The instance is created on the lines 68 and 69.
-Next we just need to connect the solver with the preconditioner (line 72, \ref TNL::Solvers::Linear::LinearSolver).
+Next we have to initialize the preconditioner (line 70, \ref TNL::Solvers::Linear::Preconditioners::Preconditioner::update).
+The method `update` has to be called everytime the matrix of the linear system changes.
+This is important for example when solving time dependent PDEs but it does not happen in this example.
+Finally, we need to connect the solver with the preconditioner (line 73, \ref TNL::Solvers::Linear::LinearSolver).

 The result looks as follows: